Reinforcing Slash Pocket Sides In Dressmaking

-Sewing Rule: When sewing slash pockets always stitch the side triangle extensions to reinforce the side pocket opening
+When sewing slash pockets, always stitch at the base of the side triangle extensions to reinforce the pocket opening sides.

-Stitching the base of the two triangle extension when completing the pocket bag will ensure well-defined slash pocket edges that are durable and properly reinforced at each side.
+When completing the pocket bag, stitching the base of the two triangle extensions will always ensure well-defined slash pocket edges that remain durable and properly reinforced throughout the garment's lifecycle.